Something borrowed, nothing new – easy ways to reduce overconsumption

 - Come to the Rich Mix Bookswap at the Globe Town Spring Community Fair on 25 May 11am-2pm.
 Rich Mix Bookswaps encourage families to ‘Bring an old book and leave with a new adventure’.
 They also champion the sharing and swapping of ideas, everyday creativity, parental engagement and family learning.

 - If books are your thing, remember we’re blessed with two public libraries on Roman Road, Bethnal Green Library by the tube, and Idea Store Bow on Gladstone Place just off Roman Road Market.
-Read this insightful Twitter thread to remember how vital they are.

 - Check out Betsey’s Closet Swap Shop, a pop-up clothing swap event.
 They sometimes appear at Loveshack on Cambridge Heath Road, so keep an eye on their events list.